consbio/psmfc-pmep/README.md

 # West Coast Estuaries Explorer

-A simple tool to explore various characteristics of estuaries along the U.S. West Coast.
+This application allows you to easily explore estuaries along the U.S. West Coast.

-This was originally built in 2017 using [Create React App](https://facebook.github.io/create-react-app/) and [Leaflet](https://leafletjs.com/) with data and tiles hosted by the Conservation Biology Institute.

-This project was converted to [GatsbyJS](https://www.gatsbyjs.org/) and [MapboxGL JS](https://docs.mapbox.com/mapbox-gl-js/) in 2019 and hosted by the Pacific States Marine Fisheries Commission (PSMFC).
+This application was developed by the [Conservation Biology Institute](https://consbio.org/) in partnership with the [Pacific Marine & Estuarine Fish Habitat Partnership](http://www.pacificfishhabitat.org/) (PMEP), [Pacific States Marine Fisheries Commission](https://www.psmfc.org/) (PSMFC), and U.S. Fish and Wildlife Service - [North Pacific Landscape Conservation Cooperative](http://northpacificlcc.org/) (NPLCC).

+Data on estuary boundaries, biotic habitats, and focal species presence were developed by PMEP and are available for download [here](http://www.pacificfishhabitat.org/data/).

+## Architecture

+This application is a Javascript-based static web application, created using GatsbyJS and React.

 ## Map layers